mshafiee/astrology.ir/content/en/ephemeris/congo_democratic_republic_of_the/mbuji_mayi/_index.md

   - Ephemeris
   - Congo, Democratic Republic of the
   - MbujiMayi
-description: 🗓 Monday, 29 May 2023
+description: 🗓 Tuesday, 30 May 2023

 toc: false
 ---
-## Geographic coordinates
+## Geographic Information of MbujiMayi
 TimeZone: +02:00
 \-
 Latitude: -6.1360